iaddict/clearcase_helper/README.md

     cch help

-.ccignore file expects line(s) with regex patterns (String.match) to ignore Files and Directories by all operations.
+To recursively ignore some files, it is possible to create a .ccignore file with regexp patterns ([ruby Regexp](http://rubular.com)).
+.ccignore files are only evaluated in the current working directory of cch.

 Prerequesites
 ------------